avraham-bernstein/avraham-bernstein.github.io/index.html.md

 2. proper diet

-	* especially monitor glucose and cholesterol with regular blood tests, i.e. every 3-6 months
+	* monitor glucose and cholesterol levels with regular blood tests, i.e. every 3-6 months

 	* regularly drink lots of unsweetened water; I prefer to add a few drops of natural lemon juice; lack of proper hydration substantially reduces cognition

-	* eat fish with omega-3 fatty acids (the elixir for the brain), and limit meat consumption
+	* eat fish with omega-3 fatty acids (the elixir of the brain), and limit meat consumption

-	* eat raw fruits and raw (or steamed) vegetables, especially those with [anti-carcinogenic properties]( https://www.healwithfood.org/cancer/foods.php )
+	* eat raw fruits and raw (or lightly steamed) vegetables, especially those with [anti-carcinogenic properties]( https://www.healwithfood.org/cancer/foods.php )

 	* eliminate consumption of sugar and artificial sweeteners; most people find cinnamon to be a good sweetener substitute while at the same time it reduces your glycemic index